 Notably impressive and creative is how the association thought about the long foot walk the begging women do to get to Ubud.
 They thought why don’t we enable them to do it the other way round while creating a job through this.
 It means the women now became trekking guides, taking tourist in small groups – the small number is extremely important to respect and preserve their tradition and culture – to their villages.
 During the trekking the tourist experiences a spectacular scenery and views while getting personally involved with the local people.

-For more information: zukunft-fuer-kinder.ch/en/
+For more information or support please visit: zukunft-fuer-kinder.ch/en/

 In addition, for many years I'm a supporter of Helvetas in various projects to improve the lives of people in less privileged areas of the world.